COMPREHENSIVE EVERGLADES RESTORATION PLAN

 West Palm Beach, Florida 33406

 Site 1 Phase 1 construction was completed in January 2016.
-The Site 1 Phase 1 includes L-40 Modifications and miscellaneous features including clearing, grubbing and dewatering activities, miscellaneous demolitions, establishing onsite borrow and disposal areas, earthwork modifications to approximately 15,000-LF of the existing L-40 levee, installation of dam monitoring instrumentation, placement of turf reinforcement mat and smooth plate soil cement.
+The Site 1 Phase 1 includes L-40 Modifications and miscellaneous features including clearing, grubbing, and dewatering activities; miscellaneous demolitions; establishing onsite borrow and disposal areas; earthwork modifications to approximately 15,000-LF of the existing L-40 levee; installation of dam monitoring instrumentation; and placement of turf reinforcement mat and smooth plate soil cement.
 The Corps transferred Phase 1 of the project to the SFWMD for Operation, Maintenance, Repair, Rehabilitation, and Replacement in December 2016.
-The remaining Phase 2 will include construction of additional impoundment features and recreational areas.
-Phase 2 of the project is on hold due to the sponsor’s current lack of interest, and may require Congressional authorization for a new total project cost due to exceedance of the 902 limit.
+There is ongoing litigation associated with Site 1 Phase 1 that involves three separate lawsuits.
+The court has ruled in favor of the Federal Government on one, testimony related to the second is scheduled for June 2022 and the court has no scheduled action at this time on the third.
+Phase 2 of the project, which would include construction of additional impoundment features and recreational areas, is on hold due to the sponsor’s current lack of interest; discussions continue regarding deauthorization.